 Stay Around Positive Recovered People

 Hanging around the same old crown that fueled your toxic traits and behaviors is a sure-fire way to put your recovery at risk.
 Make sure you are surrounding yourself with people who support and encourage your health and success.
 When you are in addiction, it is easy to lose sight of the things that matter in life.
 Recovery opens those doors back up for you.
 Make sure you do what you can to make the experience as positive as you can by finding different ways to keep yourself healthy and on the road to recovery.
-Let Evoke Wellness MA help you on the path to sobriety.
+Let Evoke Wellness at Cohasset help you on the path to sobriety.